adi0515sharma/ice_cream/README.md

 # ice_cream
-hii every one i just created a beautifull ice cream shop website fill free to use
+hii every one i just created a beautifull ice cream shop website feel free to use